-Traditionally, shipping companies involved in Ship Acquisition in Nigeria have often relied on bank debt and equity markets to finance acquisition and operations of vessels.
-The decline in the availability of bank finance has contributed to ship companies looking for alternative sources of financing increase including access to international bond markets through high-yield bonds, recourse to private equity (including preferred equity structures) and convertible debt.
+Traditionally, shipping companies involved in Ship Acquisition in Nigeria have often relied on bank debt and equity markets to finance the acquisition and operations of vessels.
+The decline in the availability of bank finance has contributed to shipping companies looking for alternative sources of financing increase including access to international bond markets through high-yield bonds, recourse to private equity (including preferred equity structures) and convertible debt.

 With Nigeria‘s total annual freight cost estimated at between $5 billion and $6 billion annually, there is no doubt that ship-ping is of great importance to the Nigerian economy and ship acquisition should attract increased finance.7 However, inadequate financing for the acquisition of (new) vessels have brought about a huge gap in indigenous ownership of vessels in Nigeria.
 It is against the foregoing background that this publication focuses on key issues that are deserving of attention when contemplating making a ship acquisition in NigeriaDOWNLOAD WHITEPAPER